 - BEST PH STRIPS: Garden Tutor Soil pH Test Strips Kit

 - BEST CHEMICAL TEST: Luster Leaf 1662 Soil Test Kit

 - BEST DIGITAL TEST: Luster Leaf 1605 Digital Soil Test Kit

 - BEST FOR CROPS: Whitetail Institute Laboratory Soil Test Kit

-- BEST FOR PRECISION: Bluelab PENSOILPH pH Pen
+- BEST PRECISION PH: Bluelab Soil pH Pen

 What to Consider When Choosing the Best Soil Test Kit

 Many gardeners and home landscapers buy fertilizer and soil amendment products that promise to produce robust plant growth, improve soil structure, or result in abundant blooms.
 Still, unless the products provide what the soil lacks, the results may not be what the gardener expected.
-In some cases—like adding fertilizer to nutrient-dense soil—plants may even suffer from fertilizer burn.
+In some cases—such as adding fertilizer to nutrient-dense soil—plants may even suffer from fertilizer burn.
 Soil testing takes the guesswork out of gardening and landscaping, and that’s why I tested the top soil test products on the market today.